aadyasingh55/StockPricePrediction/README.md

-# Stock Price Prediction using Scikit-Learn
+# TCS Stock Price Prediction using Scikit-Learn

 This repository contains a simple example of using scikit-learn to perform stock price prediction.
 The program utilizes the `HistGradientBoostingRegressor` model from scikit-learn to predict stock prices based on various features such as Open, High, Low, Close, and Volume.

 ## Description

 Stock price prediction is a common application of machine learning in finance.
-In this example, we demonstrate how to use scikit-learn, a popular machine learning library in Python, to predict stock prices using historical data.
+In this example, we demonstrate how to use scikit-learn, a popular machine learning library in Python, to predict stock prices using historical TCS data.
 The program performs the following steps:

 1. Load historical stock data from a CSV file.
 2. Extract relevant features (Open, High, Low, Close, Volume) and the target variable (Adj Close).